Holland House, Cardiff: History

 In 2004 it became the Macdonald Holland House Hotel.
-The hotel was run by Macdonald Hotels until 2007 when it was sold to AccorHotels to operate under the Mercure brand.
+The hotel was run by Macdonald Hotels until 2007, when it was sold to AccorHotels to operate under the Mercure brand.
+It was known as Mercure Cardiff Holland House Hotel & Spa until 18 March 2025, when it left Accor.
+It now operates as Holland House Hotel Cardiff By Sunday.

 In 2006, the exterior of the building was used as a hospital for the BBC television sci-fi drama series Torchwood, which was produced in Cardiff.

 Hotel facilities

-Mercure Holland House and Spa is a 4-star hotel with 165 rooms.
-The hotel has a first floor restaurant and a lounge bar, an indoor swimming pool and seventeen meeting spaces.
+Holland House Cardiff is a 4-star hotel with 165 rooms.
+It has a first floor restaurant and a lounge bar, an indoor swimming pool and seventeen meeting spaces.